weareferal/craft/README.md

 * Include custom Tailwind CSS and JavaScript frontend Gulp files
 * Automatically run a post install script to automate config

-You can find full documentation on setting up a new project in the Feral Docs.
+You can find full documentation on setting up a new project [in the Feral Docs](https://docs.weareferal.com/development/craft/new-project-setup/)